 Cons of Keeping a Home Base

 - Cost.
-Unless your house is completely paid off, you will need to continue to pay your mortgage every month in addition to any bills related to the RV and travel.
+A realtor from Mulholland Estates says that unless your house is completely paid off, you will need to continue to pay your mortgage every month in addition to any bills related to the RV and travel.

 - Upkeep is another big con.
 Even though you won’t be staying in your house, a certain level of upkeep is required.
 Who will mow the lawn, get the mail, and check on the house after a storm?

 - Because the house will be empty most of the time, theft is much more likely, making a good security system a must.